-Thus, in trying to express the Orthodox experience of Church and mission, I propose that the origin, unity, goal and fulfillment of the Church and of her mission is the Trinitarian life and mission, which is worked out in the Church and through her.
+Thus, in trying to express the Orthodox experience I propose that the origin, unity, goal and fulfillment of the Church and of her mission are all found in the Trinitarian life and mission, which is worked out in the Church and through her.
 Into this restored communion and love and transfiguration, the world is continually called to become the new creation within the old.
-Thus the Church is always bringing the world into the Church and into the life of the Holy Trinity in order to be transfigured, and through this transfiguration to bear witness in the world of the new creation and eternal life in God.
+Thus the Church is always bringing the world into the Church and the life of the Holy Trinity in order to be transfigured, and through this transfiguration the Church in turn, bears witness in the world of the new creation and eternal life in God.

-This image by Rublev, expressing the Tradition of the Orthodox Church, unites all with the Father, through the Son, in the Spirit, in the Eucharist, in the one Church.
+The image of the Holy Trinity by Rublev, expressing the Tradition of the Orthodox Church, unites all with the Father, through the Son, in the Spirit, in the Eucharist, in the one Church.
 This Church is both the goal of God's mission and its means, in drawing all creation into the Trinitarian life of transfiguring love, where all is penetrated through and through and continually sanctified in unending beatitude.

-Rublev's icon presents to us the way in which all aspects of the Church's life and mission ought to be penetrated by one another in full and perfect oneness of mind and heart, even as the Persons of the Holy Trinity share one nature, and even as the Persons of the Holy Trinity live and express Triune God in the life and mission of the Church.13
+Rublev's icon presents to us the way in which all aspects of the Church's life and mission ought to be penetrated by one another and in full and perfect oneness of mind and heart, even as the Persons of the Holy Trinity inter-penetrate one another in sharing one nature, and even as the Persons of the Holy Trinity inter-penetrate the life and mission of the Church.14